bruel-gabrielsson/TopologyLayer/README.md

 ### TopKBarcodeLengths

 A `TopKBarcodeLengths` layer takes in a `dgminfo` object, and returns the top k barcode lengths in a given homology dimension as a tensor, padding by 0 if necessary.
+Parameters are `dim` and `k`

+### BarcodePolyFeature

+A `BarcodePolyFeature` layer takes in a `dgminfo` object, and returns a polynomial feature as in Adcock Carlsson and Carlsson.
+Parameters are homology dimension `dim`, and exponents `a` and `b`

 # Lower-Level Information